A 300-person company says they cut $300K in SaaS costs. Let’s check the math.

 The SaaSpocalypse narrative is playing out in the data, not just the headlines.
 But what a CFO at a 300-person company should actually do with this information looks different than what the social posts suggest.

-The move that works: pick your worst value-to-cost tool and build the replacement business case with full-cost accounting, implementation labor and the standing upkeep priced in.
-Start with one system and prove the model before expanding.
+The move that works: pick your worst value-to-cost tool and build the replacement business case with full-cost accounting, including implementation labor, maintenance hours, and the talent you’ll need to keep it running.
+Start with one system, prove the model, then expand.
 Budget for the month-six surprise.
 The prototype never anticipates the edge case that costs your team a Saturday.

 The people posting $300K savings did the work.
 They just posted the exciting part and skipped the invoice.
 If you want to run the same math honestly, start with what your current stack is really costing you.